When to Visit the Studio

 How to Make an Appointment

-Currently we welcome walk-in appointments but encourage students to use electronic scheduling through Moodle.
-All appointments meet in the library, room 116 (ground floor).
-See our Fall 2011-Spring 2012 Schedule for hours and locations.
+We welcome walk-in appointments but encourage students to use electronic scheduling through Moodle.
+All appointments meet in the library, room 116 (ground floor) and are usually 30 to 45 minutes long.

 To schedule an appointment through Moodle, take the following steps:

-2. In the list of course categories, click Library (near the bottom).
+2. In the list of course categories, click Studio for Writing and Speaking (near the bottom).

 3. Click on The Studio for Writing and Speaking.